everpub/openscienceprize/proposal.md

 Nobel prize winning lab experiments from 100 years ago can now be performed over a short time period by undergraduates.
 This is possible due to the amazing pace of technological development and the detailed records about the methods used in the experiments.
-The Large Electron Positron collider data set used to be stored on a distributed system but now can be easily shared on a thumb-drive and analysed in its entirety on a laptop.
+The dataset of one Large Electron Positron collider experiment used to be stored on a distributed system but now can be easily stored on a SSD and analysed in its entirety on a laptop.
 In 100 years undergraduates will routinely rediscover the Higgs boson as the the detailed data analysis methodology will be recorded in an executable paper.

 ### Social web of science story